 You may find it helpful for both of you to share the responsibilities around the house.
 Doing something physical may help to ease any sense of frustration and helplessness.

 If you have other children they will certainly feel the impact of the death of their sibling.
 Seeing and holding their brother or sister and being involved with the funeral or memorial service may help them deal with their own grief.
 Even very young children grieve in their own way.
-Further information about how parents can support their other children is available from Sands Queensland.

 Some fathers respond differently to the death of a baby through miscarriage than they do the death of a baby due to stillbirth or newborn death.
 This may be because the loss is less tangible - your partner may not have been showing and you may not have felt the baby move.
 It is important to remember most mothers will feel a sense of grief and loss no matter when their baby died.